anchore/anchore-engine/DEVELOPING.md

 1. Modify the `tests/functional/local.env` file to meet your needs
 1. `source tests/functional/local.env`
-1. `make setup-and-test-functional` to standup engine and run the functional tests.
+1. `make setup-and-test-functional-grype` or `make setup-and-test-functional-legacy` to standup engine and run the functional tests.

 ### ...Run locally